-In an effort to claim the functional surface as a painting surface,RENDER is a new collection of plate paintings and vases made sourcing the textile and ceramic collections at the Victoria and Albert Museum.
+In an effort to claim the functional surface of a plate as a painting surface, Render was made sourcing works belonging to the textile collection of the Victoria and Albert Museum in London.

-Dimensions: 3o″ H x 28″ W x 2″ D
+Dimensions: 30″ H x 28″ W x 2″ D